kaimyn/Hubitat/README.md

 3. Create a virtual device on Hubitat with Tailwind Garagedoor Controller as the device type
 4. Set the IP and enable the doors that are physically wired to your controller

-In order to use the status of the doors as a trigger for anything, you'll need to set up polling.
-I used Rule Machine to do it on my Hubitat.